-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Simponi medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Simponi medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 How it works

 Get started by filling out the online enrollment application to find out if you are eligible for assistance.

 NiceRx verifies your eligibility for medication assistance and notifies you if you are qualified.
 The pharmaceutical company provides your medication for free and you only pay our service fee.

 We will request documents to be submitted by you and your healthcare provider that are required by the pharmaceutical company to complete your enrollment.

 Once approved, the pharmaceutical company typically ships a 90-day supply of medication to your home or healthcare provider’s address.

 The Simponi patient assistance program is available to eligible individuals who are unable to afford their Simponi medication.
 At NiceRx, we can help you to enroll in the program for $49 per month.* We work directly with your healthcare provider to submit your enrollment application on your behalf.
 By handling the full enrollment process for you, we can help you get easy and affordable access to the medications you need.
 If you’re successfully enrolled in the program, we’ll also request prescription refills on your behalf for up to 1 year.

 Your monthly Simponi cost savings if eligible